Home

 1 gallon meat or poultry stock

-To a large 3 quart or larger saucepan add the hot meat drippings or fat.
+To a large saucepan add the hot meat drippings or fat.
 Add the flour and blend well.
 Stir in the salt and pepper and cook for about 5 minutes.
 Gradually add the stock, stirring constantly with a wire whisk.
 Cook until smooth and thickened

 Variations: